crischoy23/Login__Page/README.md

 ## 🔲Gaming Login page(fictional-educational purpose only)

-This is an activity to build a login page using Bootstrap.
+This is an activity to build a login page using Bootstrap 5.
 It's coded from scratch into an actual responsive login page.

 ## 💻 To Visit the site, click the link below